petchanawat/3PLbookingAPI/README.md

   - It takes a long time to compare order fees between two third-party logistics providers since the logistics admins must do it one at a time.

 New Solutions
-  - Make an application that allows drivers to submit evidence of pickup and drop-off goods, including real-time times, to the operating database.
+  - Design a web application for sending API direct requests to get delivery fees from responses and create delivery orders after knowing the price.
+Using information from Airtable (the operating database) directly.
+(Name, Telephone, Address, Latitude, and Longitude)
-  - It takes no more than 2 minutes to complete the application loop.
+  - It takes no more than 5 minutes to complete the price check and shipment booking.
+  - Have a choice to choose the best price because of getting a delivery fee from two third-party logistics companies for doing it once.

 I used Retool (backend workflow, graphic interface, and frontend software development).